NLP2RDF/DBpediaOpenDBpediaTextExtractionChallenge/README.md

 ```

-Create a Dockerfile with the content
+Create a Dockerfile with your Docker volume content

 ```
 FROM java:8